ArchipelagoMW/SuperMetroidClient/README.md

 # Super Metroid Client
-A Z3 client designed to replace the old Python Z3 client in the Archipelgo MultiWorld ecosystem.
+A Super Metroid client designed for use with the Archipelago MultiWorld ecosystem.
 This is a Node.js program, and uses Electron.

 ## Installation
 Installation of this client is optional, but recommended.
-Installing using the provided executable will allow users to launch the client by double-clicking on an `.apbp` file.
-To install the program, simply run the executable file found on the [releases](https://github.com/LegendaryLinux/Archipelago-Z3Client/releases) page, and the software will install to your AppData folder.
+Installing using the provided executable will allow users to launch the client by double-clicking on an `.apm3` file.
+To install the program, simply run the executable file found on the [releases](https://github.com/ArchipelagoMW/SuperMetroidClient/releases) page, and the software will install to your AppData folder.

 You may also run the client as a standalone program, which is available as a `.zip` file on the releases page linked above.
-Doing so will still save some configuration data to your AppData folder, and will require you to drag the `.apbp` file onto the executable in order to patch your game.
+Doing so will still save some configuration data to your AppData folder, and will require you to drag the `.apm3` file onto the executable in order to patch your game.

 ## Using the Super Metroid Client